 The crime rate has decreased over the past decade in Arizona, going from 26,534 crimes in 2006 to 26,198 by 1% lower than it was back in 2006.
 The largest percentage of violent crimes falls into the Aggravated Assault category, with Revised Rape being the least popular crime in the state.

-Arizona law allows police officers to arrest someone with a warrant that has been granted by a judge for suspicion of a crime.
+The law allows police officers to arrest someone with a warrant that has been granted by a judge for suspicion of a crime.
 If an officer witnesses a crime being committed that is a misdemeanor or felony, they can arrest that person without a warrant.
 If someone else witnesses them committing a felony or tells the police, they know they did it; the officer can arrest them without a warrant.
 Police officers can even arrest someone at their home, without a warrant if they think they might be a flight risk, destroy evidence or hurt someone else.
 People arrested may have to pay bail to be released from jail if they are booked.
 Their hearing with the judge should take place within 24 hours after arrest.

-In Arizona, all law enforcement officers including police officers and sheriff’s can arrest someone.
+All law enforcement officers including police officers and sheriff’s can arrest someone.
 Investigators for the D.A.’s office can also arrest people.
 Highway patrol officers can arrest someone whether they are on duty or not and also parole officers also have the power to arrest.
 Security officers or even a private citizen may also arrest someone.
 If they witness them committing a misdemeanor or felony, they can arrest them and turn them over to legal law enforcement.
 As long as they have good reason to believe that the person committed a felony, even if they did not witness it, pretty much anyone can arrest someone for it.

 If convicted, arrest records will stay with someone for life unless they petition to a judge to have them “set aside.”
 Most often criminals with felony convictions apply for a “set aside” as it does not affect misdemeanors as much.

-Arizona law, A.R.S. § 13-907 does not allow expunging of criminal records however they do allow you to request that they are “set aside.”
+AZ law, A.R.S. § 13-907 does not allow expunging of criminal records however they do allow you to request that they are “set aside.”
 A "set aside" is most like a dismissal.
 It comes into play most often with felonies where the person would not be allowed to vote or own a gun, getting a “set aside” would refresh their record and therefore they could do those things again legally.

-Last year 257,062 people were arrested in Arizona.
+Last year 257,062 people were arrested in AZ.
 Thirty thousand five hundred nine were arrested for violent crimes, which accounted for 13.3% of the total offenses.
 Another 35,980 people were arrested for property offenses.
 August was the month with the highest number of crimes committed.
 Of those arrested, 41,565 were adults, and 5,987 were juveniles.
 70.5% of those arrested were male; the remainder was female.
 From the total people arrested, 47,552 were classified as Part I and 209,510 were classified as Part II.

 Most of the violent crime offenders in Arizona were 20-29 and the largest percentage of violent crime victims were 20-29.